 Our security doors and procedures are in place to protect students and staff.
 All doors will be locked during the day and State law requires that the office be aware of all visitors who come to the school.
-You will find the following notice posted on entrances:
+You will find the following notice posted at the entrance: